algosup/2023-2024-project-3-virtual-processor-team-4/documents/functional/functionalSpecification.md

 - `mnem param`
 - `mnem param1, param2`

-where `mnem` is the mnemonic for the instruction and the rest is parameters.
-Everything should be in lowercase.
+where `mnem` is the mnemonic for the instruction in lowercase and the rest is parameters.
 For alignment reasons, we allow any number more than one space before the parameters.

-A label should be on a line with no instruction, written in camel case, and followed by a colon: `camelCase:`
+A label should be on a line with no instruction, written in camel case, and followed by a colon: `camelCase:`.
+A label may only be defined once in a file but jumped to or called any amount of time.

 A line only composed with whitespace is to be ignored.